sardariuss/ordinals_canister/README.md

 - [ ] Store the results in a stable data structure to avoid having to make the same http outcall over and over for the same data
 - [ ] Verify the base cycles costs and computation performed to obtain the cost of processing an http outcall
 - [ ] Create an end-to-end test canister to thoroughly validate the `btc_ordinals` canister
+- [ ] Optimize possible unnecessary cloning of function arguments
+- [ ] Add a function that returns the default cycle cost of each `ord_function`

 ## 🙏 Credits